appsicle/spectrum/README.md

 npm i
 npm start
 ```
-View the client on https://localhost:3000 and open this on multiple pages to simulate multiple users.
+Edit config.js to set serverUrl as localhost where you are running the server.
+View the client on https://localhost:3000 to view the site.
+You can open this on multiple pages to simulate multiple users!

 ### Run Server
 ```bash